spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 _Controlled by #OpsUnion_

+> The Cargo Bay is a dimly lit warehouse of shelves filled with boxes labeled in a language you can't understand.
+Small, birdlike drones buzz around the space, shining lights on labels, and sometimes picking up crates that seem far heavier than they should be able to lift.
+They all seem to be reporting to a Modron who moves through the space following patterns and moving items according to a system that only he understands.

 The Cargo bay is a large semicircular room that mirrors the Shuttle Bay it’s connected to.
 The dimly lit space is filled with orderly shelves that stretch from floor to ceiling, each filled with bins and crates.
 Although everything is meticulously labeled, it’s all in some sort of machine code, and it’s not clear how anyone other than the Quartermaster would find anything in here.

-The Quartermaster moves around the room, following patterns and moving items according to a system that only he understands, assisted at all times by a swarm of drones.

 A makeshift barricade has been constructed a few feet in front of the open hatch to the Shuttle Bay, and a squad of [**#OpsUnion guards**](../part-3/#%23opsunion-guards) are crouched behind it.
 Their mission is to prevent attacks by #TeamRatings or #TeamEthics.
 The hatch to the Cargo Tunnel is unguarded because there’s another barricade in the tunnel itself, one deck above near Life Support.
 The entrance to the elevator has been completely barricaded with storage crates and is impassable.

 ### The Quartermaster